 Prior to 1980, annual catches of yellowfin tuna remained below about 80,000 mt.
 Annual catches increased markedly during the 1980s and early 1990s, mainly due to the development of the purse-seine fishery as well as an expansion of the other established fisheries (fresh-tuna longline, gillnet, baitboat, handline and, to a lesser extent, troll).
 A peak in catches was recorded in 1993, with catches over 400,000 mt, the increase in catch almost fully attributable to longline fleets, in particular longliners flagged in Taiwan, which reported exceptional catch rates of yellowfin tuna in the Arabian Sea.
-Catches declined in 1994, to about 350,000 mt, remaining at those levels for the next decade then increasing sharply to reach a peak of about 500,000 mt in 2004/2005 driven by a large increase in catch by all fisheries, especially the purse-seine (free school) fishery.
-Total annual catches declined sharply from 2004 to 2007 and remained at about 300,000 mt during 2007-2010.
-The total catch in 2009-2010 were estimated to be 275,000-294,000 mt (Table 2), representing the lowest catch for the species since the early 1990s.
+Catches declined in 1994, to about 350,000 mt, remaining at that level for the next decade then increasing sharply to reach a peak of about 500,000 mt in 2004/2005 driven by a large increase in catch by all fisheries, especially the purse-seine (free school) fishery.
+Total annual catches declined sharply from 2004 to 2007 and remained at about 300,000 mt during 2007-2011(Table 2).

-In recent years (2008-2010), purse seine and gillnet have been the dominant fishing method, harvesting 60% - 30% each - of the yellowfin tuna catch (by weight), with the longline, and handline fisheries comprising 17% and 8% of the total catch, respectively.
-A smaller component of the catch was taken by the regionally important baitboat (6%) and troll (6%) fisheries.
+In recent years (2009-2011), purse seine and gillnet have been the dominant fishing methods, harvesting 35% and 30% of the yellowfin tuna catch (by weight), with the longline, and handline fisheries comprising 12% and 7% of the total catch, respectively.
+A smaller component of the catch was taken by the regionally important baitboat (4%) and troll (8%) fisheries.

 The purse-seine catch is generally distributed equally between free-school and associated (log and FAD sets) schools, although the large catches in 2003-2005 were dominated by fishing on free-schools.
-Conversely, in the last two years (2009-2010) the purse-seine catch has been dominated (65%) by the associated fishery.
+Conversely, in the last two years (2010-2011) the purse-seine catch has been dominated (67%) by the associated fishery.

-Most of the yellowfin catch is taken from the western equatorial region of the IO (47%; region 2, see Figure 1) and, to a lesser extent, the Arabian Sea (21%), the eastern equatorial region (25%, region 5) and the Mozambique Channel (8%; region 3).
+Historically, most of the yellowfin catch is taken from the western equatorial region of the IO (47%; region 2, see Figure 1) and, to a lesser extent, the Arabian Sea (21%), the eastern equatorial region (25%, region 5) and the Mozambique Channel (8%; region 3).
 The purse-seine and baitboat fisheries operate almost exclusively within the western equatorial region, while catches from the Arabian Sea are principally by handline, gillnet, and longline (Figure 2).
 Catches from the eastern equatorial region (region 5) were dominated by longline and gillnet (around Sri Lanka and Indonesia).
 The southern Indian Ocean (region 4) accounts for a small proportion of the total yellowfin catch (1%) taken exclusively by longline (Figure 2).
+Since 2008, region 2 has only accounted for 39% of the total catch, whereas 30% of the total catch was taken from region 5.